Smiths Falls: Economy

 The town is on the Rideau Canal system for recreational boating, and is served by the Smiths Falls-Montague Airport (Russ Beach) for general aviation.
 It is also a major railway junction point, and its station receives regular passenger service to Ottawa and Toronto from Via Rail.

-Several manufacturers were based in Smiths Falls, perhaps the best-known being the Canadian operation of The Hershey Company (opened in 1963) which closed in December 2008.
+Several manufacturers were based in Smiths Falls, perhaps the best-known being the Canadian operation of The Hershey Company (opened in 1963), which closed in December 2008.
 Hershey announced they would instead open a factory in Mexico, where they could obtain cheaper labour.
 In late 2006, the plant was temporarily closed due to a case of possible salmonella contamination.
 Other former large manufacturers include RCA Victor (closed circa 1980), Frost and Wood / Cockshutt and Stanley Tools (2008).
 The closure of the Rideau Regional hospital site in March 2009 resulted in a further loss of jobs from the community.
 However, the 350 acre site was purchased by a local developer (who made an unsuccessful bid for mayor in the 2018 election) and renamed the Gallipeau Centre.
 It is a mixed use property with residential and recreational uses including condominiums, a recreational facility, swimming pool and theatre.
 In 2014, the former Hershey facility was purchased by medical marijuana company Tweed Marijuana Inc, now known as publicly traded company Canopy Growth Corporation (TSE:WEED).
 The town has been cited as the "Pot Capital of Canada".
-Over 750 jobs have been created by Canopy Growth which has revitalized the town's economy after the departure of the Hershey factory and the closure of Rideau Regional Centre.
-Investment by Constellation Brands of $5B in Canopy Growth Corporation has helped further secure the positive economic potential for Smiths Falls.
-The company is continuing to grow and expand, creating new local jobs.
-Canopy has purchased the site of the closed Shorewood Packaging building to construct a facility for bottling cannabis infused beverages.
-As well, chocolate has begun to flow again at the site of the former Hershey plant as Canopy Growth has commenced the production of cannabis infused chocolate edibles.
-Public tours of Tweed production are available to the public, similar to the Hershey factory tours.
-There has been significant growth in construction in the community.
-However, Canopy Growth resold the former Hershey plant back to Hershey in 2023 to reduce its debt.
+Over 750 jobs had been created by Canopy Growth which had revitalized the town's economy after the departure of the Hershey factory and the closure of Rideau Regional Centre.
+Investment by Constellation Brands of $5B in Canopy Growth Corporation had seemingly helped further secure the positive economic potential for Smiths Falls.
+In 2023, Canopy announced the closure of their Smiths Falls Headquarters alongside the lay off of 800 workers.
+Canopy had purchased the site of the closed Shorewood Packaging building to construct a facility for bottling cannabis infused beverages in 2018.
+Canopy had previously been credited for saving the town but has since reduced operations exclusively to the bottling facility following the mass lay off.
+Canopy Growth resold the former Hershey plant back to Hershey in 2023 to reduce its debt after announcing $266.7M losses and the lay-off of 800 workers.

-Despite the policing of Smiths Falls being conducted by the Smiths Falls Police Service, the Ontario Provincial Police operates two facilities in Smiths Falls, namely a Communications Centre and the Eastern Regional Headquarters.
-The Communications Centre is scheduled to close in June 2022.
+Despite the policing of Smiths Falls being conducted by the Smiths Falls Police Service, the Ontario Provincial Police operates one facility, named the Eastern Regional Headquarters, formerly operating a communications centre.
+The Communications Centre closed on July 18, 2022 after Ontario Provincial Police announced the cessation of operations.
 There are presently no plans to close the Eastern Regional Headquarters.